Tyler-Morgan1/NASAChallenge2023/README.md

 Link to our slide show:

-Link to video demo:

-Link to project code repository:

 Our project is an interactive map of seismic sensors and events on the surface of the moon.
 We used the C# language and Unity game engine to create a 3D model.
 Wrapping a height map provided by NASA around a sphere, we were able to reproduce an estimate of the texture and visual of the lunar surface.